 Phishing has been around since the 90s, famously on the AOL community, but similar attacks had been carried out in the 80s.
 This article aims to answer the questions: How does phishing work, and how can you avoid it?

 What Are The Types Of Phishing

 There are several methods employed by hackers to get target information.
-Let’s look at some Phishing examples.
+Let’s look at some examples.

 What is a phishing attack?
-The phishing email is one of the most common examples that you’ll encounter.
-Email phishing involves sending mass emails that look like automated emails from an official source.
+The email exploit is one of the most common examples that you’ll encounter.
+Email phishing scams involves sending mass emails that look like automated emails from an official source.

 One of the most popular phishing email examples is the “Password reset” email, which implores the target to change their password for a certain account, and directs them to a link for doing that.
 The link, of course, leads to a fraudulent website, and entering one’s password there will compromise it.

 For example, you might receive an email that presumably comes from your aunt.
-The aunt says that her two children (who are named correctly in the email) need help with a class project and she sends you a link to complete a survey for them.
+The aunt says that her two children need help with a class project.
+She sends you a link to complete a survey for them.
 You oblige, but when you click on the link, you’re faced with a Facebook login screen.
 You input your login details, and…just like that, the hacker has your information.

 In reality, your aunt’s name, as well as the name of her children, her email address and even her style of writing can all be taken from publicly available social media information.
 Spear phishers can exploit this and deceive users quite easily.

 One of the most basic tools in the arsenal, link manipulation involves using fraudulent links that are either similar to a real domain, or have been disguised to mask the real link destination.